syncfusion-content/winui-docs/winui/Date-Picker/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI DatePicker control | Syncfusion
+title: Getting Started with WinUI Date Picker control | Syncfusion
-description: This section describes about how to add the DatePicker (SfDatePicker) control into WinUI application and its basic features.
+description: Learn here about getting started with Syncfusion WinUI Date Picker control and more details.
 platform: WinUI
 control: SfDatePicker
 documentation: ug
 ---

-# Getting Started with WinUI DatePicker
+# Getting Started with WinUI Date Picker

 This section explains the steps required to add the [DatePicker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html) control and its date selection options.
 This section covers only basic features needed to get started with Syncfusion `DatePicker` control.